TypeCellOS/TypeCell/docs/interactive-introduction.md

 );

 ```

-We have now stored the number of cans required under `$.cansToPrepare`.
+We have now stored the number of dry & wet food required and can display that data in
-Notice how we're using React / JSX in combination with a `default` export to
-make the display of a cell more meaningful to the user.
+a more user-friendly way using React & JSX.
+This can be seen in the default `export` of
+the previous code cell.

+React?
+JSX?
+What's this now?
+React is a Javascript/Typescript framework that's used
+to create reactive user interfaces.
+We won't go too in depth on it here, but you can
+check out the documentation at https://reactjs.org/docs/getting-started.html.

+JSX is part of React, and allows for creating HTML elements as variables, making it super
+easy to display data in code cells using `export`s.

 Next, we'll create some user input fields to indicate how much food we have prepared.
 The built-in TypeCell Input library makes this extremely easy: